|Nutritional Guidelines (per serving)|

 This simple and old-fashioned recipe for Old-Fashioned Skillet Goulash is delicious and quick to make.
 It uses the shortcut ingredients condensed tomato soup and diced tomatoes with garlic.
 If you can't find diced tomatoes with garlic, add 2 cloves of minced garlic to the recipe.
 Cook the garlic with the ground beef and onions.

-Skillet meals are so good because there is very little cleanup, and they can be made quickly.
-And this recipe contains pasta that is cooked right with the other ingredients, making it a one dish meal.
+Skillet meals are good because there is little cleanup, and they can be made quickly.
+And this recipe contains pasta that is cooked right with the other ingredients, making it a one-dish meal.
 Since the pasta is cooked in the sauce, it has a better texture and absorbs more flavors than pasta cooked in a huge pot of boiling water.

 You can use other types of pasta if you'd like.
 Ziti or mostaccioli would be good in this dish.
 Those types of pasta will most likely take longer to cook than the rotini, so be sure to taste the pasta as it cooks.
 Always cook pasta to al dente, which means the pasta is tender, but still has some texture and a bit of resistance in the center.
 You can also sprinkle this recipe with some grated or shredded Parmesan or Romano cheese before serving, even though that ingredient is not traditional in goulash.

 - 2 (14-ounce) cans diced tomatoes with garlic, undrained

 - 2 teaspoons apple cider vinegar

 - 1 to 3 teaspoons paprika, to taste

 - 2 and 1/2 cups rotini or gemelli pasta

 - 1/4 cup chopped flat-leaf parsley, if desired